FilippoAleotti/CPM/README.md

-Since both the code-bases require `opencv-3.x` and `opencv-contribs` for C++, this project enable to deploy them on different machines using a shared Docker container.
+Since both the code-bases require `opencv-3.x` and `opencv-contribs` for C++, this project enables to deploy them on different machines using a shared Docker container.

 # Run
 The base container already contains `opencv-3.4.11` and `opencv-contribs` compiled for C/C++.